eht16/python-logstash-async/docs/about.rst

 is signaled to send any queued events and clean up itself before shutdown.

-The sending intervals and timeouts can be configured in the ``logstash_async.constants`` module by the corresponding module-level constants, see below for details.
+The interval and timeout settings used for transmitting can be configured in the ``logstash_async.constants`` module.
+See :ref:`module-constants` for details.

 License